makkahclinic/makkahclinic/replit.md

 - 2025-12-11: Added all doctors and departments information
 - 2025-12-11: Added services section (Lab, X-ray, Ultrasound, etc.)
 - 2025-12-11: Initial setup for Replit environment with Express static server

+## Staff Workflow (Round.html)
+1. Staff member clicks their card on the right panel
+2. Tasks table appears showing: Round name, Done/Required count, Target time, Start button
+3. Clicking "بدء الجولة" loads the checklist form (from R01-R15 sheets)
+4. Staff selects Yes/No for each item, assigns responsible party if issues found
+5. Submitting saves to Rounds_Log with proper status and notes